 What should I know about handling claims on behalf of a family member?

-If you’re managing a claim for a family member, especially if they are elderly, it’s advisable to obtain a durable power of attorney.
-This simplifies interactions with insurers and other stakeholders.
+If you are handling a claim on behalf of a family member, it’s advisable to obtain a durable power of attorney, especially if they are elderly.
+This can simplify interactions with insurers and other stakeholders.

 Does flood insurance cover damages to the first floor of a multi-story house?

-Coverage depends on the building’s classification and whether the first floor is nonconforming (e.g., garage or storage).
-For living spaces built to code above the flood elevation, coverage may apply.
-Refer to your policy or consult your insurer for details.
+It depends on the structure’s flood classification.
+If the first floor is nonconforming, like a garage or storage space below the flood elevation, it typically isn’t covered.
+For living spaces built to code above the flood level, coverage may apply.
+Check with your insurer or refer to your policy for specific details.

 What is the difference between flood and wind-driven rain coverage?

-Flood insurance does not cover wind-driven rain damage; this is typically under Homeowner’s Insurance (HOI) if windstorm coverage is included.
-Windstorm coverage may have a separate deductible, so ensure your policy includes it if you’re in a hurricane-prone area.
+Flood insurance does not cover wind-driven rain damage; that is typically covered under a Homeowner’s Insurance (HOI) policy if windstorm coverage is included.
+Ensure you have windstorm coverage if you’re in a hurricane-prone area, as it may require a separate deductible.

 Can I accept an insurance check and still dispute the amount later?

-Yes, in certain cases you can accept an initial payment and still challenge the valuation.
-Make sure to communicate clearly with your adjuster if you intend to dispute the amount.
+Yes, under certain circumstances, you can accept an initial payment and still challenge the valuation.
+Make sure to clearly communicate your intention to dispute to your adjuster.

 Will I get replacement cost or actual cash value for personal property?